This Minestrone Soup is a thick, hearty vegetable soup with ditalini pasta in a rich tomato broth—perfect comfort food!

 - 1/2 cup diced zucchini

-- 1 cup uncooked ditalini pasta Note 3
+- 1 cup uncooked ditalini pasta see note 3

-- 1/2 cup each frozen peas, frozen corn (or use just 1 cup of each)
+- 1/2 cup frozen corn or use just 1 cup peas or corn

 Instructions

-- SAUTE VEGGIES: Add olive oil to a large pot over medium heat.
-Once oil is hot, add in the diced onion, carrot, and celery.
-Cook, stirring frequently for 8-10 minutes or until the onion is golden and soft.
+- Add olive oil to a large pot over medium heat.
+Once oil is hot, add the diced onion, carrot, and celery.
+Cook, stirring frequently, for 8–10 minutes or until onion is golden and soft.
 Add in garlic and cook, stirring constantly, for 30 seconds or until fragrant.

-- TOMATO PASTE: Add in tomato paste and season to taste with salt and pepper (I add 1/2 teaspoon each of fine sea salt & pepper).
-Mix and then cook, stirring frequently for 8 minutes or until veggies are very tender and tomato paste has become very thick and darkened in color.
-Don't try to rush this step, we are adding flavor and richness while also ensuring the veggies don't end up crunchy.
-Next add in the 2 cans of diced tomatoes and seasonings: rosemary, oregano thyme, and red pepper flakes (if using).
-Stir frequently, cooking for another 2 minutes.
+- Add in tomato paste and season to taste with salt and pepper (I add 1/2 teaspoon each of salt and pepper).
+Mix and cook, stirring frequently, for 8 minutes or until veggies are very tender and tomato paste has become very thick and darkened in color.
+Don’t rush this step; we are adding flavor and richness while ensuring the veggies don’t end up crunchy.
+Add diced tomatoes and seasonings: rosemary, oregano, thyme, and red pepper flakes (if using).
+Stir frequently, cooking another 2 minutes.
 Scrape the bottom of the pot to release any browned bits.

-- STOCK & BEANS: Pour in the vegetable stock, drained and rinsed beans, and zucchini.
-Add bay leaves here if using.
+- Pour in vegetable stock, drained and rinsed beans, and zucchini.
+Add bay leaves if using.
 Stir.
-Increase heat to bring the soup to a boil and then lower the heat until soup is gently simmering (barely bubbling at the edges).
-Simmer, with the lid partially covering the pot (leave about a 1-inch gap for steam) for 10-15 minutes or until veggies are tender.
+Increase heat to bring the soup to a boil, then lower the heat until soup is gently simmering (barely bubbling at the edges).
+Simmer, with the lid partially covering the pot (leave about a 1-inch gap for steam), for 10–15 minutes or until veggies are tender.

-- FINISH SOUP: Turn off the heat on the soup.
-Stir in the peas and corn.
-Taste and adjust seasonings here; I typically add another 1/2 teaspoon fine sea salt and 1/4 teaspoon pepper — flavors should be rich!
-If desired add in some lemon juice and drizzle in some olive oil (I add 1 tablespoon).
+- Turn off the heat on the soup.
+Stir in peas and corn.
+Taste and adjust seasonings; I typically add another 1/2 teaspoon salt and 1/4 teaspoon pepper—flavors should be rich!
+If desired, add some lemon juice and drizzle in some olive oil (I add 1 tablespoon).
 Remove bay leaves and discard if used.

-- SERVE: Ladle soup into bowls and stir in a few spoonfuls of pasta into individual bowls.
+- Ladle soup into bowls and stir a few spoonfuls of pasta into individual bowls.
 Serve bowls topped with Parmesan cheese, any fresh herbs if using, and crusty bread for dipping!

-- SLOW COOKER: Follow steps 1-2 either in a pot or the base of your slow cooker if it has a sautéing element.
+- Slow Cooker: Follow steps 1–2 either in a pot or the base of a slow cooker if it has a sautéing element.
 Add everything from the pot to the base of the slow cooker along with the drained and rinsed beans, zucchini, and bay leaves.
-Stir and cook on low for 3-4 hours or high for 1-2 hours or until flavors are sufficiently melded and veggies are tender.
-Stir in the frozen peas and corn.
-Taste and adjust seasonings adding more salt and pepper as needed.
-If desired add in some lemon juice and drizzle in some olive oil (I add about 1 tablespoon).
+Stir and cook on low for 3–4 hours or high for 1–2 hours or until flavors are sufficiently melded and veggies are tender.
+Stir in frozen peas and corn.
+Taste and adjust seasonings, adding more salt and pepper as needed.
+If desired, add some lemon juice and olive oil (I add about 1 tablespoon).
 Remove bay leaves and discard.
 About 20 minutes before the soup is done, cook pasta separately according to package directions and stir into individual serving bowls.
 Serve bowls topped with Parmesan cheese, any fresh herbs if using, and crusty bread for dipping!

 Video